By Hester Swift

 - International and Comparative Law Quarterly 1952- (British Institute of International and Comparative Law)

-- Oxford University Comparative Law Forum 2000- An electronic journal and discussion forum edited by members of the Oxford Law Faculty.
+- Oxford University Comparative Law Forum2000- An open access journal edited by members of the Oxford Law Faculty.

 - Rabels Zeitschrift für ausländisches und internationales Privatrecht 1927- (Max-Planck Institut für ausländisches und internationales Privatrecht)

-- Revue de droit international et de droit comparé 1949- (originally from the Institut belge de Droit Comparé ; published by Bruylant)
+- Revue de droit international et de droit comparé1949- (originally from the Institut belge de droit comparé)

-- Uniform Law Review / Revue de Droit Uniforme 1973 – (International Institute for the Unification of Private Law; journal formed by the union of Jurisprudence de droit uniforme and Unification du droit).
+- Uniform Law Review / Revue de Droit Uniforme 1973 – (International Institute for the Unification of Private Law (UNIDROIT); amalgamates the two series Jurisprudence de droit uniforme and Unification du droit).

-A more extensive list of comparative law journals has been compiled by Teresa Miguel and others: “Comparative Law: Academic Perspectives”, Appendix A, in The IALL International Handbook of Legal Information Management, Danner, R. A., and Winterton, J., (eds.), Ashgate, 2011.
+A more extensive list of comparative law journals has been compiled by Teresa Miguel and others: “Comparative Law: Academic Perspectives”, Appendix A, in The IALL International Handbook of Legal Information Management, Danner, R. A., and Winterton, J., (eds.), Ashgate, 2011 (open access version available from Yale Law School Legal Scholarship Repository).

 The International Academy of Comparative Law, founded at The Hague in 1924, organizes the International Congress of Comparative Law, which takes place every four years.
 It produces general and national reports, the national reports being prepared by national committees.
-The reports are issued by various publishers, usually in the respective country (for example, Belgian national reports are usually published by Bruylant).
-Publication details of recent reports appear on the Academy’s website under Publications.
+The reports are issued by various publishers, usually in the respective country (for example, Belgian national reports are usually published by Bruylant/Larcier).
+Publication details of recent reports appear on the Academy’s website.

 - Australia: Centre for Comparative Constitutional Studies, 1987, and Institute for International Law and the Humanities, 2005 (successor to the Institute for International and Comparative Law, established in 1999) University of Melbourne; Centre for Public, International and Comparative Law, 2003, University of Queensland.